marcusventin/python-takeaway/README.md

       '. '' .'    \:.....:--'.-'' .'
        ':..:'                ':..:'

+## Motivation
-This project aims to satisfy the following user stories:
+This project enables a user to simulate a takeaway restaurant and aims to satisfy the following user stories:

 > As a customer,
 > So that I can check if I want to order something,